 All equipment is either less than 1 year old or goes through a Portable Appliance Test (PAT) annually.
 I can also provide Method Statements & Risk Assessments if needed.

 Yes.
 I am a member of the Alliance of Mobile & Party DJs (AMP DJ) who supply us with worldwide Public Liability Insurance up to £10,000,000.

 If I book a DJ through MPG Entertainments, who will turn up?

 Me!
 I will not 'sub' out your event to a DJ you've never met unless in an extreme 'Force majeure' circumstance such as death, illness or if I'm in an accident and physically cannot attend.
 I've never missed an event yet but if I fail to prepare then I must prepare to fail.

-Fortunately as my father was a DJ before me, he will likely be able to cover the event in an emergency.
+Mark will likely be able to cover the event in an emergency.

 Are you willing to travel?

 Yes, I have gigged from Rome to Applecross!

 I do not charge for travel between Glasgow - Edinburgh, Loch Lomond or Ayrshire.
 Travel is charged at £1 per mile (1 way) out with these areas and I will require overnight accommodation if the event is being held over a 2 hour drive from Glasgow (anywhere North of Fort William/Brechin or South of Shap/Berwick).